WHAT IS KICKBOXING?

 The Dynamix striking System (DSS) is a modern variation of the highly successful Dutch style of Kickboxing.
 While many are under the impression that the Dutch style of Kickboxing is derived from Muay Thai, in actuality, it has its primary roots in Japanese Karate and is influenced by many different martial arts.

 Even though Kickboxing originated from traditional martial arts, it evolved into a very effective, modern combat sport.
-The section below describes the history, lineage and evolution--from Okinawan Karate, through generations of outstanding masters of the art, into the modern striking system that is currently being taught at Dynamix Martial Arts.
+The section below describes the history, lineage and evolution–from Okinawan Karate, through generations of outstanding masters of the art, into the modern striking system that is currently being taught at Dynamix MMA.

 1800’s Okinawa Kara-Te